bespinian/blog/content/posts/installing-arch-linux-on-uefi-with-full-disk-encryption.md

 ## Install Dotfiles

 1. Run `sudo pacman -S git` to install Git
-1. Install [Cloudlena's dotfiles](https://github.com/cloudlena/dotfiles/) or some other ones to customize your installation
+1. Install [CloudLena's dotfiles](https://github.com/cloudlena/dotfiles/) or some other ones to customize your installation